smarsland/AviaNZ/AviaNZ_Refactoring_Complete.md

 This refactoring transforms AviaNZ from a maintenance nightmare into a modern, modular application following software engineering best practices.
 The architecture is now:

-- **Maintainable**: Clear separation of concerns
+- **Maintainable**: Clear separation of concerns + session state pattern
 - **Testable**: Business logic independent of UI
 - **Extensible**: Easy to add new features
 - **Debuggable**: Issues can be isolated
 - **Modern**: Follows Qt6 and Python best practices
+- **Clear**: Session state pattern eliminates configuration confusion

-The 48% reduction in main window size, elimination of code duplication, and clear architectural boundaries represent a fundamental improvement in code quality while preserving all existing functionality.
+The 48% reduction in main window size, elimination of code duplication, clear architectural boundaries, and implementation of the session state pattern represent a fundamental improvement in code quality while preserving all existing functionality.

+**Key Architectural Patterns Established:**
+1. **Manager-Based Architecture**: Business logic separated into focused managers
+2. **Signal-Based Communication**: Loose coupling between components
+3. **Session State Pattern**: Clear distinction between global config and file session state
+4. **Single Source of Truth**: All configuration accessed via ConfigManager

 This refactoring serves as a model for modernizing large legacy Qt applications while maintaining backward compatibility and user experience.
+The session state pattern in particular provides a template for handling per-file overrides without corrupting global configuration.